Internal Linking for SEO : Best Practices, Anchor Text Optimization, and Strategies to Improve Rankings

 • Start by focusing on relevance.
 Your links should connect to pages that tie in with the content.
 This helps users enjoy their experience more and shows search engines how your site is linked.

-• Use simple anchor text and properly use heading tags.
+• Use simple anchor text and properly use header tags.
 This helps make your content easy to read and understand.

 • Next, consider how many links you use.
 Having too many links can lessen their strength.
 However, having too few can hide useful content.